 How often should you exercise?

-On two to three days a week you should perform resistance exercises.
-Try to aim for eight to ten large muscle group movements such as squats, leg press, chest press and seated row performed for 8-12 repetitions.
+For two to three days a week you should perform resistance exercises.
+Try to aim for eight to ten large muscle group movements such as squats, leg press, chest press and seated row performed for 8–12 repetitions.

 Three to four times a week, or after you exercise, you should look to stretch your major muscles.
 Hold stretches at the point of mild discomfort for 20–30 seconds, for three repetitions.

 It’s good to note that some exercise classes you can do in the gym incorporate a mixture of these different exercise groups.
 For instance yoga can include a combination of moderate cardio and flexibility.

 Now we know the basic rules, it’s time to form the plan.
 A good weekly plan might look like this:

 - 20 minutes running outside (or on a treadmill)

 Wednesday – In the gym (vigorous)